-Because the Indiana Broadband Office is allowing prospective subgrantees to propose their own project areas, it has developed a process for de-conflicting overlapping proposals to allow for like-to-like comparison.
-First, the IBO will only deconflict project areas that propose using the same technology.
+The IBO will only deconflict project areas that propose using the same technology.
 This means the IBO will not compare priority broadband projects to other last-mile broadband deployment projects.
-If there are multiple overlapping proposals that utilize the same technology, then the IBO will consider each project's BEAD outlay per broadband serviceable location.
+If there are multiple overlapping proposals that utilize the same technology, then the IBO will consider each project's BEAD outlay per broadband serviceable location for the Census block.
 The IBO will calculate the BEAD outlay per passing by dividing the total BEAD outlay of each applicant's proposal by the number of unserved and underserved BSLs in each proposal.
-The proposal with the lowest BEAD outlay per passing will be awarded the conflicting Census block group.
+The proposal with the lowest BEAD outlay per passing will be awarded the conflicting Census block.
 If the proposed project areas have the same BEAD outlay per passing, the IBO will then consider the provider match amount for each project area.